-In practice, insecter, while is the performing near to dynamic potential due to complicated rules and paperwork, skepticism from farmers, and disinterest from insurance agents.36 WFRP participation nationally is low, compared to the total number of farms that remain uninsured, Just 1,967 farmers purchased a WFRP policy in 2023, down about 31 percent from peak enrollment in 2017 at 2,833 farmers.
+In practice, however, WFRP is not performing near its optimal potential due to complicated rules and paperwork, skepticism from farmers, and disinterest from insurance agents.
+WFRP participation nationally is low, compared to the total number of farms that remain uninsured.
+Just 1,967 farmers purchased a WFRP policy in 2023, down about 31 percent from peak enrollment in 2017 at 2,833 farmers.